 Squarrose Sedge, Narrow-Leaved Cattail Sedge

-Carex squarrosa L. is the correct and accepted scientific name for this species of Carex.
-Both the genus species were named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.
+Carex squarrosa L. is the accepted scientific name for this species of Carex.
+Both the genus and species were named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online by Kew lists 1,997 species in the Carex genus (as of 3-23-21 when I last updated this page).
-It is a member of the plant family Cyperaceae with 90 genera.
-Those numbers could change as updates are made.
+As of 12-20-22 when this page was last updated, Plants of the World Online lists 2,034 species in the Carex genus.
+It is a member of the plant family Cyperaceae with 92 genera.
+Those numbers could change as updates are made on POWO.

 The above distribution map for Carex squarrosa is from Plants of the World Online.
 Areas in green are where the species is native.
-The map on the USDA Plants Database for North America is similar but also includes the state of Wisconsin.
-The species could be more widespread than what the maps show.
+The map on the USDA Plants Database for the United States and Canada is similar but also includes the state of Wisconsin.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER PLANT ID.

 I found a colony of Carex granularis while wildflower hunting on a friend’s farm on May 10 in 2020.
-Carex species are quite common, Missouri Plants listing 25 species and Plants of the World Online listing nearly 2,000 worldwide.
-I have identified other members of the plant family Cyperaceae on my farm, but not Carex squarrosa.
+Carex species are quite common, with Missouri Plants listing 25 species and Plants of the World Online listing 2,034 worldwide as of 12-20-22.
+I finally identified Carex squarrosa here in 2021 and again in 2022.